 She performed under the baton of Jaap van Zweden, Karina Canellakis, Carlo Rizzi, Antonello Manacorda, Vahan Mardirossian, Ben Glassberg, Raphael Pichon, Ed Spanjaard, Martin Wright, Pieter-Jelle de Boer, Gijs Leenaars, Philipp von Steinaecker, Kenneth Montgomery and Ryan Bancroft.

-In collaboration with classical accordeon player Vincent van Amsterdam, pianist Kim van den Brempt and baritone Sven Weyens and pianist Maurice Lammerts van Bueren, Esther offers a wide variety of chamber music recitals.
+In collaboration with classical accordeon player Vincent van Amsterdam, the Matangi String Quartet, pianist Kim van den Brempt and baritone Sven Weyens and pianist Maurice Lammerts van Bueren, Esther offers a wide variety of chamber music recitals.